 The summit ended with concrete examples of innovation from neighboring states that provided an upfront description of the policies and practices that they have embraced to change the learning landscape in their schools.

-The Charleston Gazette-Mail on Nov.
-2: K-12 education leaders advocate one-to-one computing across WV
+The Charleston Gazette-Mail: K-12 education leaders advocate one-to-one computing across WV